AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 ### Add a My Learning widget

 A financial company wants to provide personalized learning experiences tailored to its two major teams: Sales and Customer Success Managers (CSM).
-The My Learning widget can be used to offer each team member a consolidated view of their assigned courses, ongoing learning paths, and certifications.
+The My Learning widget can be used to offer each team member a consolidated view of their assigned courses, ongoing Learning Paths, and Certifications.

 To configure the My Learning widget: